openstack-k8s-operators/designate-operator/DEPLOYING.md

 A standard OpenStack deployment configures most of what is needed but there are additional optional services that need to be enabled.
-Designate also requires some additional networks to be defined to create the internal designate management network and the connectivity for the DNS related services: the bind9 nameserver and the unbound DNS resolver.
+Designate also requires some additional networks to be defined to create the internal designate management network and the connectivity for the DNS related services: the BIND nameserver and the unbound DNS resolver.

 > The designate-operator is currently under active development.
 At the time of